 The Pass & Provisions are located in the Montrose district, known as “the Heart of Houston.”
 The ampersand is important because The Pass & Provisions are two restaurants under one roof.
 You can choose dinner-only at The Pass for a more elegant dining adventure with two tasting menus – one for omnivores, one for vegetarians.
-Or, you can stroll into Provisions for a lower-key yet equally delicious selection of pastas, pizzas, meats and fish for lunch, brunch and dinner.
+Or, you can stroll into Provisions for a lower-key yet the equally delicious selection of pasta, pizzas, meats, and fish for lunch, brunch, and dinner.
 807 Taft St.

 Pappas Bros.
 Steakhouse